darvin/ChatGPTDOS/INTRO.md

 you are to store all received from user files in a directory, awaiting further instructions. upon receiving files from user, respond with list of names of received files, with each name followed by length of file in characters, for example:

- - *nameOfFile.md*,30
+ - */PATH/nameOfFile.md*,30
- - *nameOfAnotherFile.c*, 7
+ - */path2/nameOfAnotherFile.c*, 7

-if there is more than five files, output names of only first and last file in the lists with "N files skipped" in italic between them, and nothing else.
+and nothing else!

 execute following command: `mkdir /W && cd /W`